jatin33/linkedin-saved-post-categoriser/memory-bank/activeContext.md

 - Side panel provides complete category and post management interface.
 - **Reset All Bookmarks**: New functionality added to clear all user data.
 - **Post URL in Modal**: Added a read-only field to display the LinkedIn post URL in the categorization modal.
+- **Author Filter**: Implemented a new dropdown in the side panel to filter posts by author.

 ## Potential Enhancements (Future)
 - Bulk operations for multiple posts.
 - Export/import functionality.
 - Category analytics and insights.
-- Advanced search with filters (date, author, etc.).
+- Advanced search with filters (date, etc.).
+(Re-introduce search by post)
 - Make the post URL field in the modal editable if users need to manually correct/add URLs.